GDSC-KIIT/C-tutorials/src/05-datatypes-variables.md

 c = d
 ```

-If you notice, there is a space before `%f` and `%c`.
-Those are there for a reason, if we remove them, the program behaves very weirdly.
-All the inputs are not taken properly.
-That happens because when we press enter for the first input, that `\n` character gets fed into the next `scanf` and we directly jump to the next input after that.
-To prevent this, we put a space in before.
+If you notice, there is a space before `%c`.
+That is there for a reason, if we remove that space, the program behaves very weirdly for char inputs.
+That happens because when we press enter for the second input, that `\n` character gets fed into the next `scanf`, so the char input gets skipped.
+To prevent this, we put a space.

 ## Type Specifiers and Data Type Sizes